 For small business owners, there are few sweeter phrases than “small business tax deductions.”
 After all, everyone wants to save money, and small business tax deductions allow business owners to do just that.

 If you think this might be the case for your small business, this article will make sure you’re capitalizing on the most overlooked (but valuable) deductions when doing your small business taxes.
-But first, let’s learn a bit more about what tax deductions are, and how to claim them.

 Now to our list of the top small business tax deductions.
 Note that all of these deductions can be claimed by sole proprietorships, as well as C-corps and S-corps, partnerships, and LLCs (although there might be different rules for each).

 Our first small business tax deduction comes with a caveat—it’s not actually a tax deduction.
 Business startup costs are seen as a capital expense by the IRS, since they are an investment in your business (the money hasn’t actually left the business, it was just transformed into an asset).
 Deductions for capital expenses typically occur over several years.
 This is known as amortization, and helps businesses accurately assess profitability year over year.
 You can check out chapters seven and eight of IRS Publication 535, which covers business expenses for more information.

 Some inventory-based businesses will manufacture products or purchase them for resale.
 If this is your business model, you can deduct the cost of your inventory, or the cost of the goods you sell.
 You generally must value inventory at the beginning and end of each tax year to determine your cost of goods sold.

 The following are types of expenses that go into figuring the cost of goods sold: